Chalarangelo/30-seconds-of-code/snippets/getDaysDiffBetweenDates.md

 tags: date,intermediate
 ---

-Returns the difference (in days) between two dates.
+Calculates the difference (in days) between two dates.

-- Calculate the difference (in days) between two `Date` objects.
+- Subtract the two `Date` object and divide by the number of milliseconds in a day to get the difference (in days) between them.

 ```js
 const getDaysDiffBetweenDates = (dateInitial, dateFinal) =>